This investment strategy is working even better than we expected +711%

 Market leaders (large companies on steroids)

 If you prefer investing in large companies this is a great universe to be looking for ideas in.
-It is a list of large companies worldwide in terms of sales and Free Cash Flow generation.
+It is a list of large companies world-wide selected using sales and Free Cash Flow generation.

 You can read more about what exactly market leading companies are and where to find it in the screener here: Large companies on steroids – Market Leaders